 Allison Moore, IYA Chair

-MacKenzie Seale is thrilled to be serving as the Treasurer of the IYA Leadership team.
-She attended the University of Texas at Austin where she studied Finance - Hook'em Horns!
-After graduating, she spent three years in San Francisco and moved to NYC in the fall of 2015.
-She spends her days crunching numbers and analyzing trends for ClassPass, a fitness startup based in NYC.
+MacKenzie Seale (Co-Chair, Year-End Fundraising) is thrilled to be part of IYA.
+She attended the University of Texas at Austin where she studied Finance -- Hook'em Horns!
+After graduating, she spent three years in San Francisco working for Apple and moved to NYC in the fall of 2015 to work for ClassPass, a fitness startup.
+She now works as the Retail Finance Manager at Warby Parker where she crunches numbers and analyzes the performance of its eyewear stores.
 When she is not working, she can be found doing yoga, running, boxing, cooking, meditating, or seeking out the green spaces around the city.

-Kelechi Acholonu graduated from Princeton University and from Georgetown University Law Center.
-While in law school, she successfully represented a client seeking asylum through the Center for Applied Legal Studies clinic and researched immigration and human rights issues with Georgetown Human Rights Action.
-After law school, she worked in New York City at The Door Legal Services Center as a pro bono fellow where she successfully represented several undocumented immigrant youth in special findings proceedings in family court in all five boroughs and federal immigration proceedings.
-She then worked in the litigation practice group at a large law firm in New York City where she represented financial institutions in commercial litigation and international arbitration matters and continued to represent undocumented youth in family court and immigration proceedings pro bono.
-After a clerkship in New York Supreme Court, she now represents children in various family court proceedings as a staff attorney at Lawyers For Children.
-In her spare time, she serves on the board of NYAC-Justice for Our Neighbors, is a member of ThrilltheWorldNYC, which teaches and performs Michael Jackson's Thriller throughout the city to raise money for charity, travels, and reads voraciously.
+Kelechi Acholonu is an attorney practicing in New York City.
+She graduated from Princeton University and Georgetown University Law Center.
+Coming from a family of immigrants, she is passionate about immigration law.
+While in law school, she successfully represented a client seeking asylum, researched immigration and human rights issues, and spent a semester at the University of Leiden in the Netherlands studying international law.
+After law school, she represented several undocumented immigrant youth in family court and immigration proceedings pro bono.
+In her spare time, she serves on the board of NYAC-Justice for Our Neighbors, is a member of Thrill the World NYC which teaches and performs Michael Jackson's Thriller throughout the city to raise money for charity, travels, meditates, and reads voraciously.